MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

 ## Control how links are displayed

-By default, when creating a message with a URL, Viva Engage will fetch content associated with third-party websites, including title, summary, images, and GIFs.
+By default, when creating a message with a URL, Viva Engage fetches content associated with third-party websites, including title, summary, images, and GIFs.
 Existing URLs that are cached remain until the cache expires.

 You can turn off the display of this data for links.